Disaster can, unfortunately, strike at any moment. It can come in the form of a car accident on the way to work or even at the range.

 Additionally, students are presented with the military’s latest Tactical Combat Casualty Care protocols, which dive into how to stop traumatic bleeding and treat sucking chest wounds.

-Taught by the legendary Greg Ellifritz (seriously, Google him if you don’t know who he is), the course comes in less than $200.
+Taught by the legendary Greg Ellifritz (seriously, Google him if you don’t know who he is), the course comes in at just over $200.

 It’s a steal for all the awesome info you’ll walk away with!